What Injured Workers Need to Know About Filing a Compensation Claim in Ontario

 If your workplace injury was caused by a third party, meaning a person or entity that is not a coworker or a similar non schedule or different schedule employer, you must decide if you wish to file a claim for benefits or file a lawsuit against the third party.
 You cannot do both.

 Accordingly, consult a lawyer regarding your options after you have been injured in a workplace accident.
-The Preszler Injury Lawyers helps employees dealing with workplace injuries and can advise you on the best course of action that can help get you the compensation you deserve.
+Preszler Injury Lawyers help employees dealing with workplace injuries and can advise you on a course of action that can help get you the compensation you deserve.
 Call 1-800-JUSTICE® to speak with an Ontario lawyer about your claim today.